Hidden Conflicts in Neural Networks and Their Implications for Explainability: Experimental Details

 \subsection{Synthetic Data Experiments}

+\textbf{Data with Conflicting Features.} In these experiments, we empirically test the ability of CAFE and various other baselines to correctly identify the effects of conflicting features.
+To this end, we construct a collection of several datasets with different parameters using a controlled data generation process, which enables us to establish the expected ``ground-truth" attribution scores for the different features.
+The generated data contains pairs of continuous and binary features, with the binary features canceling the effects of the continuous features when positive.
+We experiment with two kinds of models: randomly initialised MLPs trained on the training partitions of the generated datasets and procedurally constructed models with known reasoning.
+Both types of models provide unique advantages for our evaluation: the trained models are likely to be more realistic while the procedurally constructed models are guaranteed to be perfectly aligned with the data generation process.

-The data generation process for the synthetic data experiments is parameterised with a dimension $D$ specifying the number of continuous features, a cancellation likelihood $l$ determining the likelihood of each feature in each sample being cancelled, a standard deviation $s$ to be used for constructing a diagonal covariance matrix of a multivariate Gaussian distribution and a range $[a, b]$ for the randomly generated feature weights.
+The data generation process we use for our conflicting features experiments is parameterised with a dimension $D$ specifying the number of continuous features, a cancelation likelihood $l$ determining the likelihood of each feature in each sample being canceled, a standard deviation $s$ to be used for constructing a diagonal covariance matrix of a multivariate Gaussian distribution and a range $[a, b]$ for the randomly generated feature weights.
 During the data generation, we first sample the weights $\vw \in \mathbb{R}^D$ for each of $D$ continuous features from a uniform distribution $U(a, b)$.
-We then generate each sample $[\vx, \vc]$ by drawing the continuous features $\vx \in \mathbb{R}^D$ from a Gaussian distribution $\mathcal{N}(\mathbf{0}, \text{diag}(s^2))$ and independently drawing the binary cancellation features $\vc \in \{0, 1\}^D$ from a Bernoulli distribution $\text{Bernoulli}(l)$.
-The continuous label for each sample is then derived as $y = \sum_i \mathds{1}[c_i = 0] w_i x_i$.
-That is, the influence of each continuous feature is only reflected in the label if the corresponding cancellation feature is zero and is cancelled otherwise.
-With the labels derived in this way, the natural ``ground-truth" attribution score for the $i$-th continuous feature is $x_i w_i$, while the score for the corresponding cancellation feature is $-\mathds{1}[c_i = 1] w_i x_i$.
+We then generate each sample $[\vx, \vc]$ by drawing the continuous features $\vx \in \mathbb{R}^D$ from a Gaussian distribution $\mathcal{N}(\mathbf{0}, \text{diag}(s^2))$ and independently drawing the binary cancelation features $\vc \in \{0, 1\}^D$ from a Bernoulli distribution $\text{Bernoulli}(l)$.
+The continuous label for each sample is then derived as $y = \sum_i \mathbb{1}[c_i = 0] w_i x_i$.
+That is, the influence of each continuous feature is only reflected in the label if the corresponding cancelation feature is zero and is canceled otherwise.
+With the labels derived in this way, the natural ``ground-truth" attribution score for the $i$-th continuous feature is $x_i w_i$, while the score for the corresponding cancelation feature is $-\mathbb{1}[c_i = 1] w_i x_i$.